skeeto/elfeed/README.md

         "http://www.terminally-incoherent.com/blog/feed/"))
 ```

+If there are a lot of feeds, the initial update will take noticeably
+longer than normal operation because of the large amount of
+information being written the database.
+Future updates will only need
+to write new or changed data.

-From this buffer there are a number of ways to interact with entries.
+From the search buffer there are a number of ways to interact with
+entries.
 Entries are selected by placing the point over an entry.
-Multiple
-entries are selected at once by using an active region.
+Multiple entries are selected at once by using an active region.

  * <kbd>RET</kbd>: view selected entry in a buffer
  * <kbd>b</kbd>: open selected entries in your browser (`browse-url`)